Barnsley Borough Police

-Barnsley Borough Police was the police force operating in county borough of Barnsley, England until 1 October 1968.
+Barnsley Borough Police was the police force operating in county borough of Barnsley, England from 1 July 1896 until 1 October 1968.

+Until 1896 Barnsley was policed by the West Riding Constabulary.
+In June of that year the borough appointed its first chief constable and formed a separate police force.
 The force was merged with other forces in 1968 to form the West Yorkshire Constabulary.
 The area passed to the South Yorkshire Police in 1974.

+Chief Constables

+The following individuals held the office of Chief Constable of Barnsley: